 Analytical marketers are obsessed with tracking metrics.
 As an industry, we’ve gotten very good at it.
 But when it comes to the more subjective elements of a content marketing strategy, like creating “high-quality content,” the to-do’s become a little more foggy.
+Yet the fact remains that bad content can cost your company.

 You’ve probably seen such directives coming from SEO experts and Google itself, but why exactly does the success or failure of your content marketing strategy hinge on this seemingly nebulous term?
 Will you be screwed if your content isn’t “quality”?
 And how will you know when you’ve actually produced a piece of great content?